“Get yer head outa yer ass, Boots!” Bowman yelled back at the youngster sleeping at the back of his wagon. “Time to earn your keep.”

 “Will do.”
 Boots took off her gloves and dropped them at the front door.

-If you really thought about it, grave digging was a terrible business, Boots contemplated.
+If you thought about it, grave digging was a terrible business, Boots contemplated.
 Like ‘dactyls, the gravediggers descended, upon desolate colonies, to rob the dead and bury their bones.
-To actually seek out such a vocation, must make her seem a particularly twisted sort.
+To seek out such a vocation must make her seem a particularly twisted sort.

-Humanity had outgrown their old world.
+Humanity had outgrown its old world.
 Berne had been a godsend, a brand new frontier.
-When the first ships landed, the wagon trains had dispersed, motorized all terrain monstrosities, laden with the prospectors, cowboys, farmers and merchants plying every commodity from sex to sarsaparilla.
+When the first ships landed, the wagon trains had dispersed, motorized all-terrain monstrosities, laden with the prospectors, cowboys, farmers, and merchants plying every commodity from sex to sarsaparilla.
 They’d all had set out, carrying their hopes for a fresh start along with the seeds of life.

-Ten years on, grave diggers were now traveling from one settlement to the next.
-Cataloging and burying the dead, they were paving the way for the next wave of colonists to repopulate the alien continent.
+Ten years on, gravediggers were now traveling from one settlement to the next.
+Cataloging and burying the dead paved the way for the next wave of colonists to repopulate the alien continent.

 The horse reared up.
 She heard the rider’s gravelly voice sound out, “Whoa, girl!
 Whoa!”

 Boots screamed and cowered as those mighty hooves came bearing down.
 With a loud poof, horse and rider disappeared.
-Boots was suddenly surrounded by a murder of crow-like critters.
-They swooped this way and that in a flurry of mad cawing and flapping of scaly wings, the frightened young woman flailing and yelping in the midst of the melee.
+A murder of crow-like critters suddenly surrounded Boots.
+They swooped this way and that in a flurry of mad cawing and flapping of scaly wings, the frightened young woman flailing and yelping amid the melee.

 “What the–?!”
 Boots stood there trembling after they’d taken to the skies.
 “H-holy shit…”